tie-set/stadle_examples/yolo_example/README.md

 The persistence server and the aggregator server should both be run from the root `stadle_dev` folder, and the admin agent/yolo engine should be run from the prototype folder (`prototypes/examples/yolo_example`).

-1. Run the Persistence Server

-    ```bash
-    stadle persistence-server
-    ```

-2. Run the Aggregator Server

-    ```bash
-    stadle aggregator
-    ```

-3. Upload the model.
+1. Upload the model.
 The admin agent is used to upload the model to the aggregator(s) and database for use in the FL process.

     ```bash
     python yolo_admin_agent.py